 The fig fruit collected at the beginning of the season is called "breba"and it is usually larger and slightly less sweet.
 In the Northern Hemisphere breba season takes place from June to July and figs are harvested between August and September, whereas in the Southern Hemisphere breba fruits are collected in December and the fig season starts in March.

 Fresh, raw fig fruits are usually available from early June (also called "breba" season), to early fall, and they can be purchased at supermarkets, grocery stores, farmers markets, and organic stores.
 On the other hand, dried figs have a long shelf life and can be found year-round in the same establishments.

-With some culinary applications, mostly in Mediterranean dishes, fig leaves are sold in farmers market and also at some specialized health stores for medicinal use, whereas the shoots, leaves, and tender branches of the fig tree are dried and packaged to be infused as an herbal tea.
+Fig leaves – popular in Mediterranean dishes – are sold in farmers' markets and also at some specialized health stores for medicinal use, whereas the shoots, leaves, and tender branches of the fig tree are dried and packaged to be infused as an herbal tea.
 They can be found mostly online or in specialized health stores.

-Fig preserves, such as jam or fig syrup can be found at most supermarkets and groceries year-round.
+Fig preserves, such as jam or fig syrup, can be found at most supermarkets and grocery stores year-round.

 Herbal Remedies & Supplements

-Supplemental, medicinal forms of fig, such as capsules, oil, or extracts are easier to purchase through online retailers, as well as in specialized health stores.
+Supplemental forms of figs, such as capsules, oil, or extracts, are easier to purchase through online retailers as well as in specialized health stores.

 The fig tree is most commonly cultivated in mild-temperate climates.
 However, it can also be grown in tropical and subtropical areas.

 - The fig tree grows best in sunny locations that don't get hit with strong winter winds or excessive rainfall.